Do I Need to Maintain Auto Insurance on a Broken Down Vehicle?

 Auto Insurance is Necessary to Register the Vehicle

 If you allow your auto insurance to lapse, the car’s registration automatically becomes invalid even on a vehicle that is not operational.
 If the registration is invalid, you are no longer legally permitted to operate it.
 Every vehicle must be insured to be registered.
 You will likely have to keep at least some insurance on your broken down vehicle even if it has not been on the road for months.

 If you do not plan on driving the vehicle for a while, give serious consideration to removing full insurance including coverage such as collision insurance.
 If you are not worried about natural disasters, theft, or vandalism, you should also give some consideration to dropping the broken down vehicle’s comprehensive coverage to boot.

 What About Non-Functional Vehicles With an Outstanding Loan?

-It is clear there are a couple different options for insuring (or not insuring) a vehicle that no longer runs.
+It is clear there are a couple of different options for insuring (or not insuring) a vehicle that is broken down and no longer runs.
 You have nothing to lose by speaking with a representative from your auto insurance company to determine which options are available.
 Explain your unique situation to the insurance representative and you just might be surprised with the response.
 Your auto insurance provider will likely offer valuable insight into which insurance strategy is best for your unique situation.